bannatech/pnbp/README.md

 #Basic usage

-In the directory of a configured site, run the `build` command to generate the site into the `site/` directory.

-To specify the destination directory, pass the path in as an arguement of the `build [path]` command.
+To set up a basic site, run `build -i`

 For information regarding configration documentation, please refer to the [documentation](http://pnbp.nanner.co).